The Importance of Put Options

 Put Options vs Call Options

 A call option is the inverse of a put option, giving the holder the right to buy an underlying security at a defined price either on or before the expiration date of the option contract.
-Call options are another form of financial contract that create rights, but not obligations.
+Call options are another form of financial contract that creates rights, but not obligations.
 Call buyers realize a profit when the asset that’s underlying within the call option increases in price.

 Buyers need to pay a fee in order to purchase a call option (the premium).
 They’re often purchased for speculation and are also sold by call option holders in order to manage tax implications, or for income purposes.
 It’s also common for call options to be combined within an overall combination strategy.